 Further information on your legal duties under the Fire Safety Order and guidance on how to carry out a fire risk assessment is contained in the publicaiton: "Fire safety Risk Assessment for sleep accommodation".
-Download a copy here: Fire safety risk assessment: sleeping accommodation - GOV.UK (www.gov.uk) For more advice on your duties under the Fire Safety Order contact Buckinghamshire Fire & Rescue Service on 01908 236413.
+Download a copy here: Fire safety risk assessment: sleeping accommodation - GOV.UK For more advice on your duties under the Fire Safety Order contact Buckinghamshire Fire & Rescue Service on 01908 23641.